Jss-on/Audio-Classifier-Trainer/README.md

 ### Prerequisites

-Ensure that you have Python 3.6 or higher and ngrok installed on your system.
+Ensure that you have Python 3.6 or higher installed on your system.

 ### Installation